rishi-m100/rishi-m100/README.md

 • Accepted user input, allowed for task creation and deletion, created a feature for scheduled tasks, and implemented

-## Portfolio

-Check out my [Portfolio](https://rishi-m100.github.io/portfolio/) to see more of my work!

 ## About Me